-Interlibrary Loan materials are fined at a rate of $1.00 per day per item, except weekends and University holidays.
+Interlibrary Loan materials are fined at a rate of $1.00 per day per item.
 Items that have been recalled by the lending institution will be fined at $3.00 per day per item beginning the first day after the recall due date.
 Patrons who do not return their materials within 3 weeks will be blocked from all Circulation transactions at all WVU Libraries, as well as denied the opportunity to place further Interlibrary Loan requests, until the item is returned.

 Lost or Damaged Materials

 WVU patrons who have lost or damaged Interlibrary Loan materials will be billed whatever replacement cost, including processing fee, the lending institution imposes.
 The WVU Libraries ILL unit will impose an additional $10.00 processing fee.
 Underlining and highlighting are considered damage, and may incur fees.